Garrison human resources directorate shines, winning top award two years running

-VICENZA, Italy - Laura Dalla Vecchia, Soggiorno office, right, assists newcomers with paperwork at the Central Processing Facility (CPF) Jan.
-13, 2022.
-As part of the USAG Italy’s Directorate of Human Resources Team, during the pandemic CPF assisted 5,964 customers with the Soggiorno process.
+VICENZA, Italy – For the second year in a row, U.S. Army Garrison Italy’s Directorate of Human Resources was recognized with “Excellence in DHR Award-Medium Garrison” by Installation Management Command.
+The directorate was notified a few months ago of their win.

-CPF is under the U.S. Army Garrison Italy’s Directorate of Human Resources (DHR) team.
-USAG Italy DHR oversees everything from passports to postal services.
-Recently, it was recognized for the second year in a row with “Excellence in DHR Award-Medium Garrison” by Installation Management Command.
+The IMCOM award recognizes exceptional effort in the human resources field for garrisons supporting the command's service culture initiative and become a more innovative and efficient organization.

 |Date Taken: